jaynguyen89/RoutinizeService/README.md

 RoutinizeService contains **RoutinizeCore**, which is the main API that communicates with client.
 **RoutinizeCore** makes use of other *services* and *libraries* to separate the logics into smaller manageable sub-services.

+The RoutinizeService is documented by **Swagger/OpenAPI** for development, testing and debugging.

 ###### AssistantLibrary

 This library provides the following services: